metalwarrior665/actor-dedup-datasets/README.md

 # Dedup datasets

 Deduplicates one or more datasets by a set of fields and merges them together into one dataset of unique items.
+Can also be used to transform the data.

 ## Input
 - `datasetIds` \<Array\<String\>\> Datasets that should be deduplicated and merged. **Required**